podman-microsoft-examples/dotnet-rest-api/README.md

 #### Pre-Reqs

+Firstly, versions of software being used when this example was built:

+- Windows 11 Home OS Build 22000.1817
+- Podman: 4.5.0
+- DotNet: 7.0.203

 ##### Windows Terminal (Optional)

  It is also recommended to install the modern "Windows Terminal," which provides a superior user experience to the standard PowerShell and CMD prompts, as well as a WSL prompt, should you want it.